jimmycgz/iac-infrastructure-as-code/README.md

 Reboot each instance via ansible playbook to auto deploy by this script.
 All instances are pre-configured startup script to pull the latest release code from a registry say AWS S3 bucket or ECR.
 Such startup script can be configured in Linux CLI:

      crontab –e

-/# can also try to create a tag file using below ansible command and setup linux to check this file every 10mins, run deployment and delete this file.
+/# can also try to create a tag file using ansible and setup linux task to check this file every 10mins, run deployment and delete this file.

-    ansible gcp_web_prod -a "echo hello >/home/jimmycgz/deploy_start.txt"
-    ansible host -m shell -a 'echo hello && echo world'

     sh $HOME/ansi_deploy.sh